Automattic/Edit-Flow/readme.txt

 For replies to work properly, you need to enable threaded commenting in your blog's settings.
 Find it under **Settings > Discussion** and enable the setting called **Enable threaded (nested) comments**.

-== Screenshots ==
+== Upgrade Notice ==

-1. The ability to Add, Edit, and Delete Custom Statuses
-2. Custom Statuses are automatically added to Status dropdown on the Edit Post and Quick Edit Post screens
-3. A new column is added to the Edit Posts screen and the ability to filter by status
-4. Threaded editorial commenting and additional metadata for posts
-5. See posts at a glance with the editorial calendar, and drag and drop to reschedule
+= 0.6 =
+New features, including story budget and editorial metadata, a completely rewritten calendar view, and bug fix for editorial comments appearing in the admin.

 == Changelog ==

 = 0.6 =
-* Editorial Metadata
-* Story Budget
+* New feature: Editorial Metadata.
+Previously, Edit Flow had 'due date', 'location' and 'description', as available editorial metadata.
+We've expanded this functionality to be completely customizable; admins can add any number of editorial metadata as the following fields: checkbox, date, location, paragraph, text, or user dropdown.
+* New feature: Story Budget.
+View all of your upcoming posts in a more traditional story budget view.
+Posts are grouped by category, and view can be filtered by post status, category, user, or limited to a date range.
+Hit the print button to take it on the go.
+* Completely rewritten calendar view now saves filter state on a user by user basis.
+Also, highlights current day, and displays status and time for each post.
+* Temporarily disabled QuickPitch widget until we rewrite it to support editorial metadata.
-* Bug fix: Editorial comments should no longer show up in the stock Recent Comments widget or
+* Bug fix: Editorial comments should no longer show up in the stock Recent Comments widget or in the comments view in the WordPress Admin.
+The comment count number should also be correct.

 = 0.5.3 =
 * Fixes issue where default Custom Statuses and User Groups were returning even after being deleted